Apricot-S/majsoulrpa/README.md

 This is fork of **[Cryolite's majsoul-rpa](https://github.com/Cryolite/majsoul-rpa)** with following changes.

-1. Requires Python 3.12 or later
+- Requires Python 3.12 or later
-2. Removed dependencies on Docker and Redis
+- Removed dependencies on Docker and Redis
-3. Supports moving browser position after launch
+- Supports moving browser position after launch
-4. Mouse can be used freely even while RPA is running
+- Mouse can be used freely even while RPA is running
-5. Supports browser viewport sizes other than 1920 x 1080
+- Supports browser viewport sizes other than 1920 x 1080
-6. Supports 3-player mahjong
+- Supports three-player mahjong

 ## About The Program